telerik/winforms-docs/editors/textboxcontrol/text-editing.md

 {{endregion}}

-The appended text is inserted at the end:
+>caption Figure 2: The string is added at the end of the existing text.

 ![editors-textboxcontrol-text-editing 002](images/editors-textboxcontrol-text-editing002.png)

 You can delete the selected text or character at the caret position by using the __Delete__ method:

+#### Select and delete a word.
 {{source=..\SamplesCS\Editors\TextBoxControl.cs region=Delete}}
 {{source=..\SamplesVB\Editors\TextBoxControl.vb region=Delete}}